 Monthly Trustee Meetings

-From September 2013 onwards, the first 30 minutes of our Trustee Meetings are set aside for public comments and questions.
+The first 30 minutes of our Trustee Meetings are set aside for public comments and questions.
 These meetings usually take place on the first Monday of each month in the Committee Room at 7.30pm with occasional exceptions.
-The dates for 2016 are as follows:
+The dates for 2018 are as follows: